-"Life has a meaning inspite of suffering" says Fr Stephen Magro, a Maltese Franciscan friar, who suffered and accompanied people in suffering.
-"Even though we question and don't have an answer.
-When we accept suffering and also offer it, suffering starts making sense.
-My own suffering eventually became a way of feeling connected with others and feeling a sense of solidarity with others who are also suffering."
-Universe of Faith talks and listens to Fr Stephen's observations about suffering as experienced by the patient, by the medical staff and by the family and dear ones.
+In this interview Fr Stephen Magro, a Maltese Franciscan friar, describes suffering as experienced by the patient, by the medical staff and by the family and dear ones.“Life has a meaning inspite of suffering” says Fr Stephen, who has both experienced suffering himself and also accompanied people in suffering.
+“Even though we question and don’t have an answer.
+When we accept suffering and also offer it, we can start making sense out of suffering.
+My own suffering eventually became a way of feeling connected with others and feeling a sense of solidarity with others who are also suffering.”

 What is your background?